4393 Collins Rd.

 Oakland County Equalization is contracted by the Township to act as the Assessor.
 The Assessor is responsible for property appraisals and taxable valuations, as well as the Board of Review.
 You may contact them at 248-858-0740 or visit their website here.

 2023 Summer tax bills will be mailed on July 1, 2023 and due September 14, 2023.
 Payments received after September 14, 2023 will be assessed interest at a rate of 1.0% per month until paid.
 2023 Winter tax bills will be mailed mailed on December 1, 2023 and are by due February 14, 2024.
 Payments received between February 15, 2024 and February 28, 2024 will be assessed penalty in the amount of 3.0%.

 CLICK HERE FOR PAYMENT OPTIONS AND OTHER TAX INFORMATION.

 We receive numerous phone calls throughout the year requesting prior year tax information and payment history.
-As much as we are glad to assist you, the information is also available online.
-Click on Property Information located in the left margin, then Tax Information Search, then enter either your address or parcel number.
-3 years of tax history will be displayed.
+We are glad to assist you but the information is also available online for your use.
+Click Here for Property Information, you can search for parcels by address, parcel number or owner name.
+Selecting the Tax Information Tab, 7 years of tax history will be displayed.
 Each tax season's information can be expanded, collapsed and printed depending on your needs.